RaktimJS/boron/USERGUIDE.md

 #### Tips:
 - Use `show *` to view all records before deletion
 - Double-check the ID to avoid deleting wrong records
-- No confirmation prompt in v1.0 - be careful!
+- No confirmation prompt in v1.1 - be careful!
+- Use `cd` to change active file